 Advantages for Managers

-Statistics: Split shifts are prevalent in sectors characterized by continuous operation, such as public transportation and healthcare.
-For instance, 37.5% of employees work shifts other than the regular daytime schedule in the transportation and warehousing industry, emphasizing the sector’s reliance on non-standard shifts to control costs.
+Split shifts are prevalent in sectors characterized by continuous operation, such as public transportation and healthcare.
+37.5% of employees work shifts other than the regular daytime schedule in the transportation and warehousing industry.
+This highlights the sector’s reliance on non-standard shifts to control costs.

-Statistics: Research findings from the American Psychological Association (APA) underscore the importance of split shifts in safeguarding employee well-being and work performance.
+Research from the American Psychological Association (APA) highlights how split shifts help protect employee well-being and work performance.
 Irregular work hours, including split shifts, can influence work-life balance and overall quality of life.
 Businesses that recognize the significance of these scheduling practices are better positioned to maximize productivity while promoting employee welfare.

 Is a Split Shift Right for Your Business?

-Before implementing split shifts in your business, consider factors such as your industry, the availability of labour, and the preferences of your employees.
-Evaluating whether split shifts’ benefits align with your business goals and operational needs is essential.
+Before using split shifts in your business, think about your industry, the availability of workers, and your employees’ preferences.
+Evaluating whether split shifts’ benefits align with your business goals and needs is essential.

 Tips for Implementing Split Shifts

 Know the Local and Federal Laws: Before introducing split shifts, familiarize yourself with federal, state, and local laws regarding split shifts.
-The Federal Fair Labor Standards Act and state-specific regulations may dictate how split shifts are scheduled and compensated.
+The Federal Fair Labor Standards Act and state-specific regulations may dictate employers’ scheduling and compensation of split shifts.
 Consulting with a labour lawyer well-versed in your area’s requirements can provide additional guidance.

 Factor in Commute Time: Recognize that split shifts can increase employee commuting time and expenses.
 Consider how this affects their work experience and minimize the impact by providing adequate break times.